 - The Auberge Tara Plage will sometimes allow camping on their property.

-- Fatima's Nest has tents, bungalows and dorms and of course a beach bar.
+- Fatima's Nest has tents, bungalows, dorms, and of course a beach bar.

 - Turtle Cove is ideal for surfers, with affordable accommodation, surfing equipment, and knowledgeable instructors.